JanThorbecke/OpenSource/README.md

 2018, Scientific Reports, Vol. 8, 2497.
 Download: http://homepage.tudelft.nl/t4n4v/4_Journals/Nature/SR_18.pdf

--4- When you are using the marchenko_primaries algorithm developed by Lele Zhang please refer to the following paper
+-4- When you are using the marchenko_primaries algorithm developed by Lele Zhang please refer to the following papers

 Free-surface and internal multiple elimination in one step without adaptive subtraction Lele Zhang and Evert Slob
 2019, Geophysics, Vol. 84, no. 1 (January-February); p.
 A7-A11, doi: 10.1190/GEO2018-0548.1
 Download: http://homepage.tudelft.nl/t4n4v/BeyondInterferometry/geo_19h.pdf

+and

+Implementation of the Marchenko Multiple Elimination algorithm, Jan Thorbecke, Lele Zhang, Kees Wapenaar, Evert Slob, 2021, Geophysics, Vol. 86, no. 2 (March-April); p.
+1-15, doi: 10.1190/GEO2020-0196.1

 -5- If you use the fdacrtmc code of Max Holicki please refer to the following paper: